SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

 ```
 > Note: The *package.json* refers to the destinations *byd* that needs to be created in the consumer SAP BTP subaccount.
 The destination *byd* refers to business users with principal propagation.

-> Note: By default, SAP Cloud Application Programming Model does not handle CSRF tokens for POST requests.
-Remote services may fail if CSRF tokens are required.

 > Note: For local testing, replace `{{ByD-hostname}}`, `{{test-user}}`, and `{{test-password}}` with a system, user, and password from SAP Business ByDesign.
 Don't push this information to your GitHub repository.

 ### Test Locally

-1. Open a terminal and start the app with the development profile using the run command `cds watch --profile development`.
-2. Enter a test user.
-The test users are listed in the file [*.cdsrc.json*](../../../tree/main-multi-tenant/.cdsrc.json).
-3. Test the critical connection points to SAP Business ByDesign:

-    1. Test the *Service Endpoints* for *ByDProjects*, *ByDProjectSummaryTasks*, and *ByDProjectTasks*: The system returns the respective data from SAP Business ByDesign (without filtering).

-    2. The *Create Project in SAP Business ByDesign* button is dependent on the setup of the destinations.
+1. The *Create Project in SAP Business ByDesign* button is dependent on the setup of the destinations.
 Once the destinations are correctly configured and the application is deployed to SAP BTP Cloud Foundry runtime, the *Create Project in SAP Business ByDesign* button will be active.
 To test this button locally, in _connectorByD.js_, method _createConnectorInstance_, change the value of **connector.isConnectedIndicator** to **true**:

     ```javascript
     const connector = new ConnectorByD(data);
     connector.isConnectedIndicator = true;
     ```

     > Note: This change is required as the *isConnectedIndicator* value is dependent on the setup of destinations.
 Destinations only work on a deployed application and cannot be tested locally.

+2. Open a terminal and start the app with the development profile using the run command `cds watch --profile development`.

+3. Enter a test user.
+The test users are listed in the file [*.cdsrc.json*](../../../tree/main-multi-tenant/.cdsrc.json).

+4. Test the service endpoints *ByDProjects*, *ByDProjectSummaryTasks*, and *ByDProjectTasks* to SAP Business ByDesign.
+The system returns the respective data from SAP Business ByDesign.

-4. Open the */poetryslammanager/webapp/index.html* web application and open one of the poetry slams.
+5. Open the */poetryslams/webapp* web application.
+The poetry slams list will be shown.

-5. Choose *Create Project in SAP Business ByDesign*.
+6. Choose *Create Project in SAP Business ByDesign*.
 The system creates a project in SAP Business ByDesign displays the details in the *Project Details* section.
-6. After clicking on the project link, the system opens a browser window with the SAP Business ByDesign project overview.
+       > Note: The link to the project won't work in a local application.
+To test the full integration including navigation to the SAP Business ByDesign system, you will have to test with the deployed application.

-7. Test the *Service Endpoints* for *PoetrySlams* and note down the ID of the poetry slam for which you created the SAP Business ByDesign project in step 2 as **poetry-slam-ID**.
+7. Test the *Service Endpoints* for *PoetrySlams* of *poetryslamservice* and note down the *ID* of the poetry slam for which you created the SAP Business ByDesign project in step 2 as **poetry-slam-ID**.

-8. Append `(ID={{poetry-slam-ID}},IsActiveEntity=true)?$select=toByDProject&$expand=toByDProject($select=ID,costCenter,endDateTime,startDateTime,statusCodeText,typeCodeText)` to the service endpoint URL, replace the place holder *{{poetry-slam-ID}}* by the **poetry-slam-ID**, and run again.
+8. Append `(ID={{poetry-slam-ID}},IsActiveEntity=true)` to the service endpoint URL, replace the place holder *{{poetry-slam-ID}}* by the **poetry-slam-ID**, and run again.

 9. The system returns the record with the project ID and the SAP Business ByDesign project details as sub-node.

 > Note: If you would like to use a different user, clear the browser cache first.